kiranbasvaraj/Covid-19FeedsAndroid/readme.md

 ## Covid-19-Feeds.
 Application helps to fetch covid details from all the countries specifically app fetches data from all the states in india.
-Food And Shelter Functionality helps find food and shelter near your place
+Food And Shelter Functionality helps to find food and shelter near your place